breedx-splk/micrometer_perc_sla_timer/README.md

 is configured for P50 and P95 percentiles and is configured to publish the percentile histogram.

 The application emits `signalfx` formatted metric data from the `SignalFxMeterRegistry` to the collector.
 The collector is configured to forward metrics to Splunk O11y ingest in OTLP/HTTP.
+It is possibly that a slightly different configuration could yield slightly different results.

+The data in the graphs below was spot-checked by hand agianst verbose collector logs.

 From the collector logs, we see the following metrics related to the timer: